 If you wish to move out of Hong Kong for career or business opportunities elsewhere, what happens with all the money in your MPF?
 How should you withdraw MPF when leaving Hong Kong?
 For your MPF Hong Kong withdrawal, you need to undergo the Hong Kong MPF withdrawal process to get your money in a hassle-free way.

-By the way, if you need any company secretarial assistance in Hong Kong as you wind up your company in Hong Kong, we’re here to help.
+By the way, if you need any help with company secretarial tasks in Hong Kong as you wind up your company, we’re here to help.